Close Menu

 Victoria Bergeron says were it not for Benoit she never would have thought of competing in badminton at NAIG, where she’s also looking forward to celebrating her Ojibway and Cree heritage.
 (Giacomo Panico/CBC)

-NAIG takes place every three years but this will be the first since 2017 due to cancellations caused by COVID.
-The event runs July 16-23 in Kjipuktuk (Halifax), Dartmouth, Millbrook First Nation and Sipekne’katik, located in Nova Scotia’s traditional Mi’kmaq territory.
+NAIG occurs every three years but this is the first one since 2017 due to cancellations from COVID.
+The event will take place July 16-23 in and around Kjipuktuk (Halifax), Dartmouth, Millbrook First Nation, and Sipekne’katik, which is Mi’kmaq territory in Nova Scotia.

-Young competitors from over 750 nations will take part in 16 sports including canoe/kayak, archery, lacrosse, basketball and badminton-an event that 17-year-old Victoria Bergeron is eager to join thanks once again to coach Benoit.
+Youth athletes from over 750 nations will join together across 16 sports such as canoe/kayak, archery, lacrosse, basketball, and badminton-an event that 17-year-old Victoria Bergeron is eager to compete in thanks again to coach Benoit.

 “He’s such an incredible coach and I’ve been so lucky to learn under him because he’s a great support,” said Bergeron.